MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 To learn more, check these articles: [Windows server gateway as a forwarding gateway](https://technet.microsoft.com/library/dn313101.aspx#bkmk_private) and [RAS gateway high availability](https://technet.microsoft.com/windows-server-docs/networking/sdn/technologies/network-function-virtualization/ras-gateway-high-availability).

-> [!NOTE]

-> Ensure the following before you attempt to configure L3 connection.
+**Ensure the following before you attempt to configure L3 connection**:

 - Ensure you're logged on as an administrator on the VMM server.
 - You must configure a unique next-hop logical network, with unique VLAN ID, for each Tenant VM network for which L3 forwarding needs to be set up.
 There must be 1:1 mapping between a tenant network and corresponding physical network (with unique VLAN ID).

 **Use the following steps to create the next-hop logical network in VMM:**